Leading with Conviction™

 Leading with Conviction™ (LwC) is a cohort-based, 12-month-long, advanced training opportunity for mid- to senior-level leaders who have a track record in advocacy, activism and community organizing including those working in the social, economic, or justice reform areas.
 LwC takes place both in-person and virtually.
 Training components include four weekend-long forums, six networking webinars, executive coaching, peer coaching, and regular networking and communication.
 Leaders are introduced to other people and practices closely linked to successful local, state, and federal efforts to dismantle oppressive systems and institutions in directly-impacted communities nationwide.

 The Leading with Conviction program includes the following elements:

-Leadership Skills – Centered on the Leadership Challenge, leaders will develop and sharpen their leadership behaviors based on their 360 assessment and learn tools to practice leadership.
+Grounded in the Leadership Challenge® curriculum, leaders will develop and sharpen their leadership skills based on their 360 degree assessment and learn tools to practice leadership.

-Peer Coaching – Paired with a coach to analyze and understand pre and post 360 assessment; Leaders will create a one-year work plan with their coach outlining learning goals throughout the program.
+Paired with a coach to analyze and understand pre- and post-360 degree assessments, leaders will create a one-year work plan outlining learning goals throughout the program.

 Acknowledging the need for individual skills and development and understanding oneself, leaders are encouraged to take time for themselves.
 Leaders will be provided with training on trauma and will be able to practice mindfulness and to implement strategies for selfcare.
 Our leaders have powerful stories, and it is imperative that their stories are given the platform they deserve.
 They will be provided with elements of effective storytelling and given opportunities to practice storytelling with their peers.